seeker-it/liber-primus/README.md

 > *"Hello.
 Epiphany is upon you.
 Your pilgrimage has begun.
 Enlightenment awaits.
 Good luck.
 3301*

-The process stood the same to the previous puzzles.
+The process remains true to the previous puzzles.
 The image contained hidden text, the text led to a book, and gradually the puzzle unfolded.
 Except this time, the puzzle seemed to have hit a breaking point with the book part.
 The book was called *Liber Primus*, and was supposedly written by Cicada.
 Through several .onion links, all pages of the book were all uncovered.
 And this is where we stand today...
 </details>

 ---